SumoLogic/sumologic-documentation/docs/manage/security/access-keys.md

 In Sumo Logic, you must use an access key to:

 * **Register new Collectors.** When you install a Collector, in addition to having a role that grants you the **Manage Collectors** capability, you must supply an access key.
 You can use a different access key for each Collector, or use the same access key for multiple Collectors.
 The only time a Collector uses the access key is at installation, so if a key is deleted after a Collector has been set up, the Collector isn't affected.
 * **Use Sumo Logic APIs.** You must supply an access key to use the Sumo Logic APIs.
-See [API Authentication](../../APIs/General-API-Information/API-Authentication.md "API Authentication") for details.
+See [API Authentication] (../../APIs/General-API-Information/API-Authentication.md "API Authentication") for details.

 You can create and manage your own access keys on the **Preferences** page in the Sumo web app.
 If your role grants you the **Manage Access Keys** capability, you can manage access keys created by other Sumo users on the **Administration** \> **Security** \> **Access Keys** page.